OpenNebula/docs/source/overview/solutions_and_best_practices/use_cases.rst

 Case Studies
 =================================================

-Learn more from some of OpenNebula users’ experience about how they are putting OpenNebula to work!
-See how its flexibility and simplicity, its true hybrid and edge capabilities, along with its compatibility with other open source platforms and third-party technologies like Kubernetes, Docker, Ansible and Terraform make it the ideal versatile solution for complex environments, no matter the industry.
+Learn more from OpenNebula users about how they are putting OpenNebula to work!
+See how its flexibility and simplicity, its true hybrid and edge capabilities, along with its compatibility with other open source platforms and third-party technologies like Kubernetes, Docker, Ansible and Terraform make it the ideal versatile solution for complex environments, no matter what the industry may be.

 |image3|